 Forget about competition and rankings.
 Bypassing the whole feud by niching down is your new best friend.
 The weirdest stores thrive for years in Bragg Creek, while others don’t survive the winter for one very important reason.

 Business owners here see networking as symbiotic.
-They “store hop” to double-check they’re not carrying products that won’t cut into the profits of other stores.
+They “store hop” to double-check they’re not carrying products that might cut into the profits of other stores.

 And I Have the Examples to Prove It